 Python Logo

-The main symbol of identity consists of two snakeheads.
-Its creator is designer Tim Parkin.
-After the logo’s appearance, it is still used unchanged, as it gives a clear idea of the product and is an instantly recognizable sign.
+The main symbol of identity consists of two snakeheads created by Designer Tim Parkin.
+Even after the logo’s appearance, it is still used unchanged, as it gives a clear idea of the product and is an instantly recognizable sign.
 The modernization touched upon minor details and almost did not affect the usual identity.

 The emblem features two large reptiles of different colors.
-They have powerful heads and short bodies, pointing in opposite directions.
-The yellow snake “crawls” down and looks to the right, while the path of the blue one leads up, and its head is turned to the left.
-There is a thin white stripe between the pythons, forming a small free space.
+They have powerful heads and short bodies and point in opposite directions.
+The yellow snake “crawls” down and looks to the right, while the blue one’s path leads up, and its head is turned to the left.
+A thin white stripe between the pythons forms a small free space.

-The heads consist of geometrically even lines and precise angles, so the reptile’s nose is absent – it is blunt, chopped off.
+The heads have even geometric lines and precise angles, so the reptile’s nose is absent—it is blunt and chopped off.
 There is only a clear line of the neck and eyes in the form of a white ball, which gives the impression that a snake is gazing intently with an unblinking gaze.
-The feeling of hypnosis is enhanced by the structure of the arrangement of the bodies: they repeat the ornament from the ancient drawings of the Mayan civilization.
+The structure of the arrangement of the bodies enhances the feeling of hypnosis: they repeat the ornament from the ancient drawings of the Mayan civilization.

 Python: Interesting Facts